mercadopago/devsite-docs/guides/manage-account/reports/released-money/how-to-use.en.md

 **What happens if a transfer fails?**

 If this happens, the report is still valid.
-The money goes back to your account and the transaction will appear in the report as a new line in the `NET_CREDIT` column.
+The money returns to your account and the transaction will appear in the report as a new line in the `NET_CREDIT` column.

 > NOTE